vestrel00/contacts-android/docs/accounts/associate-device-local-raw-contacts-to-an-account.md

 You may, of course, use other multi-threading libraries or just do it yourself =)

-> Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.

 ## Performing the update with permission